List of The Flash characters: Nora Allen

-Nora Allen (portrayed by Michelle Harrison; seasons 1-3 & 5 & 7–9) is Barry Allen's mother.
-Although the Reverse-Flash was actually trying to kill the young Barry during the fight with the Flash's future self, Nora became Reverse-Flash's target after young Barry was taken to safety, as he thought such a tragedy would prevent Barry from becoming Flash.
+Nora Allen (portrayed by Michelle Harrison; seasons 1–3, 5 and 7–9) is Barry Allen's mother and Henry Allen's wife.
+Although the Reverse-Flash was actually trying to kill the young Barry during the fight with the Flash's future self, Nora turns into the Reverse-Flash's target after young Barry was taken to safety, and later motivated Barry as the Flash.
+Her likeness is often adopted by the Speed Force.